mathieucarbou/license-maven-plugin/README.md

 || *_validHeaders_* || optional || ||  || Specifies additional header files to use when checking for the presence of a valid header in your sources.
 When using format goal, this property will be used to detect all valid headers that don't need formatting.
 When using remove goal, this property will be used to detect all valid headers that also must be removed. ||
 || *_strictCheck_* || optional || false || -Dlicense.strictCheck=true || Since version 1.8.0, license-maven-plugin supports strict checking of licenses.
 This will be the default behavior for all future majors releases.
 Set to true if you need a strict check against the headers.
 By default, the existence of a header is verified by taking the top portion of a file and checking if it contains the headers text, not considering special characters (spaces, tabs, ...).
 We highly recommend to set this option to true.
 It is by default set to false for backward compatibility. ||
 || *_concurrencyFactor_* || optional || 1.5 || -Dlicense.concurrencyFactor=2 || Maven license plugin uses concurrency to check license headers.
 This factor is used to control the number of threads used to check.
 The rule is: `<nThreads> = <number of cores> *  concurrencyFactor` ||

+= Supported formats =

+All listed [SupportedFormats there]

+= variable replacement in header =

+You can define some variable in your header, and they will be replaced when the header file will be read.
+The values of the properties are taken first from the command line (java system properties), then from the plugin properties, then from the system properties.

+See [Configuration the configuration reference guide] to see how to use it.

 = Default excludes =